 Once we landed on the ice, we applied our crampons and started to ascend to higher ground.
 The bottom of the glacier is mixed with dirt as it is quite active and moves approximately two meters per day.
 The ice at the top of the glacier is a magnificent blue color and there’s even a waterfall.
 The guides spend hours every day, chipping new trails into the ice and maintaining steps for their tours.
 Every day the glacier is changing and our guide, Felicity, was telling us that after a big rainfall the path can look completely different as new ice features emerge.

 We spent about three hours traversing the glacier, squeezing through ice crevices and ascending and descending the manmade steps into the ice.
 We were lucky enough to have the best weather, as it was sunny and warm with clear skies for the entire hike.
 I had so much fun and the hike was not very strenuous at all.
 It was actually a lot of fun walking with crampons, which made walking way easier.

 After the hike, I got the window seat on the flight down and then we walked back to the hub to return our gear.
 Half our group left to do other activities and the other half went to a café for lunch.
 After lunch we went back to the hub to take advantage of our free access to the glacier hot pools, which were basically three huge hot tubs with the hottest one being around 40° C.

 I had a nice and relaxing time in the hot pools before winding back down at the hostel.
 Tonight should be a good night because our hostel pub hosts an all-you-can-eat pizza night for dinner.
-Also, since we have two nights in Franz Josef, we are meeting up with the bus behind us where we’ll see some familiar faces from our tour that spend an extra night on the North Island.
+Also, since we have two nights in Franz Josef, we are meeting up with the bus behind us where we’ll be reunited with some familiar faces from our original Auckland bus group that spent an extra night in Rotorua.